saugatkandel/fast_smart_scanning/README.md

 The jupyter notebooks in `work_directory` contain the example codes.
 To use the API within a python script, we can follow the same code pattern demonstrated in the jupyter notebooks.

-### Paper data

-The data used in the paper wil be added to the respository in the near future.
-In the meantime, it can be provided upon reasonable request.